 To walk off your food coma, head back up to the first level to explore the rest of the gallery.

 You can also buy souvenirs here.
 Some of the shops have their own instant noodles package which can be used as gifts.

 Address: 2 Chome-14-21 Shinyokohama, Kohoku Ward, Yokohama, Kanagawa 222-0033, Japan (〒222-0033 神奈川県横浜市港北区新横浜２丁目14-21)

-Opening Hours: 11:00am to 9:30pm Monday to Saturday, 10:30am to 9:30pm on Sunday and national holidays
+Opening Hours: 11:00am to 9:30pm Monday to Friday, 10:30am to 9:30pm on Saturday, Sunday, and national holidays

 Admission Cost: 380 yen ($3.50 USD) for adults, 100 yen ($.90) for children (ages 6-18) and seniors (60+), and additional cost for eating ramen.
 Cash only.